C-41 process: The negative

+After processing, the resulting film is a negative, meaning that the darkest spots on the film are those areas that were brightest in the source.
+Light is projected through the finished negative onto color photographic paper, yielding positive image prints.

+Nearly all C-41 films also include an orange mask to offset the optical inadequacies of the dyes in the film.
+These C-41 negatives appear orange when viewed directly, though the orange base is compensated for in the formulation of color print materials.
+Some C-41 films, intended for scanning, do not have this orange base.

 Process

 The C-41 process is the same for all C-41 films, although different manufacturers' processing chemistries vary slightly.
+C-41 was introduced with Kodacolor II and its professional equivalent, Vericolor II, as the 'Flexicolor' process, replacing C-22, which was used with Kodacolor-X and Ektacolor Professional.
+Compared to C-22, the working temperature of C-41 is higher, at 100 F, versus 75 F for C-22; total processing time was cut almost in half with C-41, but it is very sensitive to development bath time.

 After exposure, the film is developed in a "color developer".
-The developing ingredient is a paraphenylene diamine-based chemical known as CD-4.
+The developing ingredient is a paraphenylene diamine-based chemical branded as CD-4.
 The developer develops the silver in the emulsion layers.
 As the silver is developing, oxidized developer reacts with the dye couplers, resulting in formation of dyes.

 The control of temperature and agitation of the film in the developer is critical in obtaining consistent, accurate results.
 Incorrect temperature can result in severe color shifts or significant under- or overdevelopment of the film.

 After the developer, a bleach converts the metallic silver generated by development to silver halide, which is soluble in fixer.
 After the bleach, a fixer removes the silver halide.
 This is followed by a wash, and a final stabilizer and rinse to complete the process.

+The bleach in C-41 does not use ferricyanide, which increases cost; it is possible to develop C-41 using substitute chemicals, which requires an extra step for a stop bath after the developer.
 There are simplified versions of the process that use a combined bleach-fix (EDTA) that dissolves the silver generated by development and removes undeveloped silver halide.
 These are not used by commercial C-41 processors, and are marketed for home or field use.

 Push processing

-Like the black-and-white film process, the C-41 process can be used to push-process films.
+Similar to black-and-white film processing, the C-41 process can be adjusted to push-process films.
+Kodak recommends an additional duration of 30 seconds in the developer bath to push certain films by one stop.

 Due to the complexity of the film and exacting nature of the process, the results vary widely; as with black-and-white negatives, the process generally results in a negative that is higher in contrast and sometimes higher in grain.